raunanehale06-png/UNAM-I3691CP-Group-16-Mineshield/doc/FAQ.md

 A: Yes – hazard reports are stored locally and sync automatically when connection returns.
 Real-time features (live map, push notifications) require internet.

 ### Q: Which Android versions are supported?
-A: Android 10 through 13.
-Tested on Samsung Galaxy S10, S20, S22, and Pixel devices.
+A: Android 13, 15 and 16.
+Tested on Samsung Tab A9, Samsung A06 and Samsung A03 core.

 ### Q: Is there an iOS version?
 A: Not in this phase.
 The SRS specifies Android 10+ only.